21 facons d'arreter de crier apres nos enfants

 - Leave the House–Pack up the kids and go somewhere, anywhere, the change of scenery will help everyone!

-- Play with Them–A lot of times Mason gets frustrated when I’m not paying attention to him because I’m doing housework or working on the blog.
-This is often fixed quickly by just doing what they’re asking.
+working on the blog.
+This is often fixed quickly by just doing what

 - Call a Friend–Vent to a friend.
 Talk it out with someone, commiserate

-- Pretend You can Get Fired–Pretend your kids are your bosses (cause they kinda are).
-If you reacted with yelling end screaming at your boss, how would that turn out?
+your bosses (cause they kinda are).
+If you reacted with yelling end

-- Pretend you have an audience–If there were a bunch of people watching your interaction with your children how would you respond to them?
-What would the people watching think?
+of people watching your interaction with your children how would you

-- Do some jumping jacks–This is two fold.
-1) it gets out some of your energy through physical action instead of screaming.
-2) Since it’ll be surprising it will most likely make the kids laugh and ease some tension.
+Since it’ll be surprising it will most likely make the kids laugh and

 - Dance Party–Instead of screaming start a dance party!
 Turn on a favorite song and dance, be silly and then address the issue in a calm way!